isomarcte/scala-compiler-knownSubclasses-bug/README.md

 # Running The Example #

-I wasn't sure how to get `sbt` to continue build other cross builds after one of them fails, so a file `build.sh` is provided which will build all these projects for Scala versions `2.11.9`-`2.13.0-M2`.
+I wasn't sure how to get `sbt` to continue building other cross builds after one of them fails, so a file `build.sh` is provided which will build all these projects for Scala versions `2.11.9`-`2.13.0-M2`.
 Note, the bug still appears to be present _before_ `2.11.9`, but the code which raises the error was only added in `2.11.9`.
 Nevertheless, you can observe the bug by noticing the known sub-classes of printed when the macro is executed.

 ```bash
 $ bash build.sh